-Eden Landing Ecological Reserve provides a popular new launch paddlers with its high quality facilities and exceptional bird watching.
+Eden Landing Ecological Reserve provides a popular new launch for paddlers with its high quality facilities and exceptional bird watching.
 Eden Landing Ecological Reserve offers access to Mt Eden Creek from a new public boat launch and an array of amenities that to allow visitors to experience and learn about South Bay salt marsh habitats and ongoing habitat restoration efforts.

 Eden Landing Ecological Reserve’s launch facilities are located approximately 1/4-mile from the primary parking area.
 During daylight hours, the gated road to the boat launch is open and visitors can drive to a loading/unloading zone adjacent to the launch.
 A turf rigging area is located in this area near the top of the gangway.
 There is also ADA parking located near the top of the launch.